 XX codes for chemical modification: XXA, C-terminal NH2; XXC, cyclization; XXD, D-amino acids; XXG, glycosylation; XXO, oxidation; XXP, peptide phopsphorylation.
 AMPs with such activities can be searched in the name field of the search interface of the APD by entering the code.

 ZZ codes: ZZH, anti-HIV; ZZP, anti-parasital; ZZS, spermicidal; ZZI, insecticidal.
-AMPs with such activities can be searched in the name field of the search interface of the APD by entering the code.
+AMPs with such activities can be directly searched in the name field of the search interface of the APD by entering the code.
 Since the end of 2011, the ZZ codes have been replaced by more convenient icon search in the same manner as other activity functions created originally in the database.
 Additional activities (such anti-MRSA and anti-TB), however, can be searched in the name field.